TwinLizzie/Sylvie-2021/README.md

 Easy doesn't necessarily mean sustainable, though.
 Once the novelty wears off of a powerfully addictive and instantly-gratifying technology, the user is left with nothing but existential dread and frustration.
 'Anime porn' could be thought of as the ultimate Junk Food for the primitive lizard brain.

 We certainly don't want to be in the business of reducing bright young men into shadows of their former selves, unable to delay gratification or make anything meaningful out of themselves.
-This is why Sylvie needs to be capable of operating outdoors, and certainy outside of the confines of one's parents basement.
+This is why Sylvie needs to be capable of operating outdoors.
 Let Junk Food companies sell their Junk Food.
 Twin Lizzie is a health brand.
 We want our clients to embrace a Larger than Life philosophy.
 Become body builders.
 Pioneers.
 Party animals.

 Sylvie is thus not only a technological revolution, but a spiritual one as well.
 A video game isn't meant to be played in God Mode, but video games these days seem to be really good at 'fooling' the player into believing that they're skilled and awesome.. unlike more competitive ones like Dota 2 and Starcraft, where there's a lot less sympathy for people who truly Suck at the game.